- About Us

 How to Recognize Disease in Your Pet

-With regular wellness exams and preventive measures, the hope is that we will minimize and possibly avoid the incidence of many diseases.
+Regular wellness exams and preventive measures may minimize and possibly avoid the incidence of many diseases.
 Generally, red flags for illness are changes in digestion, appetite, behavior, and body weight.
 Since cats are known for hiding their illnesses, it is especially important to notice changes in behavior.
 Hiding and decreased interaction is very often a signal.

 Signs of the more common serious diseases are listed below.